-At December 31, 2023, long-term debt of \$425 million (2022 -\$425 million) was outstanding under Hydro One's short form base shelf prospectus (Universal Base Shelf Prospectus).
-On August 15, 2022, Hydro One filed the Universal Base Shelf Prospectus with securities regulatory authorities in Canada.
-The Universal Base Shelf Prospectus allows Hydro One to offer, from time to time in one or more public offerings, up to \$2,000 million of debt, equity or other securities, or any combination thereof, during the 25-month period ending on September 16, 2024.
-At December 31, 2023, no securities have been issued under the Universal Base Shelf Prospectus.
-During the years ended December 31, 2023 and 2022, no long-term debt was issued or repaid.
+As at December 31, 2024, long-term debt of \$425 million (2023 - \$425 million) was outstanding.
+On August 19, 2024, Hydro One filed a short form base shelf prospectus (Universal Base Shelf Prospectus) with securities regulatory authorities in Canada.
+The Universal Base Shelf Prospectus allows Hydro One to offer, from time to time in one or more public offerings, debt, equity or other securities, or any combination thereof, during the 25-month period ending in September 2026.
+As at December 31, 2024, no securities have been issued under the Universal Base Shelf Prospectus.
+During the years ended December 31, 2024 and 2023, no long-term debt was issued or repaid.